bokshi-gh/http-library/README.md

 ## Usage

+- Example code is available in `src/main.cpp` demonstrating how to use the library.

-Add the header in your C++ project:
+- Add the header in your C++ project:
 ```c++
 #include <http_library.hpp>
 ```

-Link library while compiling your project:
+- Link library while compiling your project:
 ```bash
 g++ main.cpp -lhttplibrary -o main
 ```